front-end-intermediate/DOM-Scripting/readme.md

 }
 ```

-At tthe bottom of scripts:
+At the bottom of scripts:

 ```js
 let saved = localStorage.getItem('articles');